 • Asset Disposition: Once the production of the project is complete, request the asset disposition information from the production company.
 This would include a list of assets purchased and how the asset was disposed of (i.e. sold, given away, put in the production company’s storage, etc.).
 If the asset was sold, the sale amount should be deducted from the production costs.
 It is likely that some assets were purchased rather than rented and these assets would be your property if you have paid all of the production costs.

 Our team at Green Hasson Janks has extensive experience in auditing production costs and performing other forensic accounting services.
 If you may benefit from our auditing and/or consulting services, or if there is any other way we may be of assistance, please reach out to myself or any of my colleagues at Green Hasson Janks.
 We will be happy to help in any way that we can.

-Sherri Carstens, CFE, joined Green Hasson Janks in 2007 when her previous firm (owned by Steve Sills) merged with the Firm and has more than 25 years of auditing experience, with a focus on the entertainment industry.
-Her specialty includes profit participation audits on behalf of talent,…Learn More
+Sherri Carstens, CFE, joined GHJ in 2007 when her previous firm (owned by Steve Sills) merged with GHJ and has more than 25 years of auditing experience, with a focus on the entertainment industry.
+Her specialty includes profit participation audits on behalf of talent, investors, producers and…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More